-My basic tenets of treatment for PCOS is similar to how I would treat any person coming to my medical practice—by following and abiding by the 6 Naturopathic Tenets I was taught in naturopathic medical school:
+Our basic tenets of treatment for PCOS is similar to how we would treat any person coming to my medical practice—by following and abiding by the 6 Naturopathic Tenets I was taught in naturopathic medical school:

 - The Healing Power of Nature (Vis Medicatrix Naturae)

 - Identify and Treat the Causes (Tolle Causam)

 - First Do No Harm (Primum Non Nocere)

 We begin with the least invasive natural medicine options.
 That means educating and empowering you about lifestyle, nutrition, botanicals, and regular monitoring of symptoms and labs.

 There are numerous options for natural treatments for PCOS.
 Some that we may include are the following:

 Myo-inositol with D-chiro inositol: Myo-inositol works by improving the overall egg quality in all women.
 It has also been shown to increase with oocyte maturation, improve embryo plantation rates, improve ovarian energy status, treat hirsutism/acne, and improve FSH signaling for germ cell maturation.